 In 2018, says CDP, 115 organisations with a combined purchasing power of US$3.3 trillion, requested environmental information from 5,500 key suppliers.
 Those suppliers reported emissions reductions of 633 million metric tonnes of carbon dioxide – greater than South Korea’s emissions in 2017 – leading to collective cost savings of US$ 19.3 billion.
 When CDP started monitoring supply chain disclosure 10 years ago, just 14 companies took part.

 United Nations Global Compact

 As striking as these figures appear, the supply chain still offers considerable room for improvement.
-Particularly when organizations extend their sustainability criteria to include labor, human rights, and anti-corruption, as well as the environment.
+Particularly when organisations extend their sustainability criteria to include labour, human rights and anti-corruption, as well as the environment.
 This broader definition of sustainability was enshrined in the 1999 United Nations Global Compact.